YottaDB/YDBDoc/ProgGuide/commands.rst

 ZGOTO $ZLEVEL:LABEL^ROUTINE produces identical results to GOTO LABEL^ROUTINE.
 ZGOTO $ZLEVEL-1 responds like a QUIT (followed by ZCONTINUE, if in Direct Mode).
 If the integer expression evaluates to a value greater than the current value of $ZLEVEL or less than zero (0), YottaDB issues a run-time error.

 If ZGOTO has no entryref, it performs some number of implicit QUITs and transfers control to the next command at the specified level.
 If ZGOTO has no argument, it behaves like ZGOTO 1, which resumes operation of the lowest level YottaDB routine as displayed by ZSHOW "S".
-In the image invoked by $gtm_dist mumps -direct, a ZGOTO without arguments returns the process to Direct Mode.
+In the image invoked by $ydb_dist mumps -direct, a ZGOTO without arguments returns the process to Direct Mode.

 ZGOTO provides a useful debugging tool in Direct Mode.
 However, because ZGOTO is not conducive to structured coding, it is best to restrict its use in production programs to error handling.
 For more information on YottaDB error handling, refer to `Chapter 13: “Error Processing” <https://docs.yottadb.com/ProgrammersGuide/errproc.html>`_.